NFTMozaic/create-nft-app/docs/lesson-8-extra.md

 Use `sdk.nftsPallet.item.transfer` method.

-## 5. Turn your application into the marketplace
+## 5. Turn your application into a marketplace

 `nfts` pallet has built-in support for NFT trading.